sudeepgupta90/marsrover/README.md

-mars-rover
+marsrover
 --

+This is the ThoughtWorks marsrover challenge.
 The design is created with extensibility/adaptability in mind.